Feedback

 Non-academic complaints

 The OIA’s Jo Nuckley talked through some complaints that have escalated to the OIA.
-Students are comparing the university prospectus and website with the reality.
+Students compare the university prospectus and website with the reality.
 And little things that happen with frontline staff can feed into bigger, often academic complaints.

 Deal with complaints in professional manner at source and seek early resolution.
 Ensure that those capturing information at source do so factually and accurately.
 Respond to student breaches of behaviour proportionately.
 Remember, it is not easy to complain.
 Listen to understand, not to respond.
 Saying sorry is not admitting responsibility.